 Grade A laptops

-Grade A is normally reserved for ‘open-box’ devices that have been barely used because they were unwanted and returned to a retailer.
-The laptop is in visibly flawless condition, with no scuffs, scratches or marks to the outer case.
+Grade A is normally reserved for ‘open-box’ devices that have been barely used, typically because they were unwanted and returned to a retailer straight after purchase.
+The laptop is in visibly flawless condition, with no scuffs, scratches or marks on the outer casing.
 It will come in its original box and (most likely) with all of its original accessories.